-- 1. Q. Did defense counsel's failure to advise the defendant that he had the right to a bifurcated trial in which he could plead guilty to the crimes and still have a jury trial to determine whether he was not responsible by reason of mental disease or defect constitute ineffective assistance of counsel?
-Did the Circuit Court's denial of the defendant's postconviction motion to withdraw his plea of guilty on that ground, without ordering a hearing, constitute an abuse of its discretion? - A. a.
-The Circuit Court of Milwaukee County answered no. - b.
-The Court of Appeals, District I, answered no. - 2.
-Q. Since the Circuit Court failed to advise the defendant that he had the right to plead guilty to the crimes charged and still have a jury trial to determine whether he was not responsible by reason of mental disease or defect, had the defendant's plea of guilty not been knowingly, intelligently and voluntarily made and was the defendant entitled to have his plea of guilty withdrawn? - A. a.
-The Circuit Court of Milwaukee County answered no. - b.
-The Court of Appeals, District I, answered no.
+- 1. Q. Did defense counsel's failure to advise the defendant that he had the right to a bifurcated trial in which he could plead guilty to the crimes and still have a jury trial to determine whether he was not responsible by reason of mental disease or defect constitute ineffective assistance of counsel, and did the Circuit Court's denial of the defendant's postconviction motion to withdraw his plea of guilty on that ground, without even ordering a hearing, constitute an abuse of its discretion? - A. The Circuit Court answered no. - 2.
+Q. Since the Circuit Court failed to advise the defendant that he had the right to plead guilty to the crimes charged and still have a jury trial to determine whether he was not responsible by reason of mental disease or defect, had the defendant's plea of guilty not been knowingly, intelligently and voluntarily made and was the defendant entitled to have his plea of guilty withdrawn? - A. The Circuit Court answered no.